rohank36/day2day/README.md

 Deployed to production with Vercel.

-Note: Quotes API has severely reduced the quotes in their database
+Note: Quotes API has severely reduced the number quotes in their database, so may see repeats frequently.